crongro/sweetcharts/README.md

 <span style='color:#FFBAD2;'>SWEETCHARTS</span>
 ============

-Sweetcharts is a Chart library designed for the easy and quick building of Animation Web Chart.
+Sweetcharts is a Chart library designed for the easy and quick building of Animation Web Chart

 ## Example
 [SWEETCHARTS DEMO](http://git.io/hViu) <br />